Frequently Asked Questions

 Do you charge by the hour?

-Is paying an initial deposit compulsory? / Can I pay in installments?
+Is paying an initial deposit compulsory? / Can I pay in instalments?

 Which charities are available to donate to when I leave a testimonial?

-I am both vegan and a human welfare activist, therefore every client who leaves a testimonial with me automatically has part of their invoice donated to charity which reflects this.
+I am a human and animal welfare activist, therefore every client who leaves a testimonial with me automatically has part of their invoice donated to charity which reflects this.
 You can choose from Animals Australia, Amnesty International, PETA, iFAW or HRA.

 What qualifications do you have?